The 3 Best Photo Editing Software for Beginners

 ACDSee Pro 7 is another one of the easiest photo editing software options for beginners.
 Though lacking some of the more advanced tools found in Adobe Photoshop Elements 12, ACDSee Pro 7 has a nice array of standard editing features and a very customizable interface, all at a fairly reasonable price.
 You may have to be a little more self-sufficient when it comes to finding answers because live chat and phone support are unavailable, but ACDSee has a community forum and knowledge base, along with a user guide, to help beginners learn how to use the software.
 When you purchase ACDSee Pro 7, you will also get access to 10GB of cloud storage space absolutely free, so you can upload your photos to the internet and have access to them whenever and wherever you need it.
 Like Adobe Photoshop Elements 12, ACDSee Pro 7 has a 30-day free trial available, and this may be a good place to start if you are new to photo editing software.

-ACDSee 17 is another solid choice if you’re interested in photo editing but aren’t quite sure where to begin.
-It’s the most affordable software on the list, so if price is your main concern, ACDSee 17 may be a good software to choose.
-There aren’t many ways to contact the company for support, but there are a fair amount of online articles and tutorials to help you understand how to use the software.
+ACDSee 17 is another solid choice if you’re interested in photo editing, but aren’t quite sure where to begin.
+It’s the most affordable software on the list, so if price is your main concern, ACDSee 17 may be a good application to choose.
+There aren’t many ways to contact the company for support, but there is a fair amount of online articles and tutorials to help you understand how to use the software.
 The interface is very user-friendly, which should help quite a bit with the initial learning curve.
 Painting and drawing options are limited in ACDSee 17, but there is still a good variety of standard editing tools, and even some more advanced tools for those who want them.
-As with the other companies on this list, ACDSee 17 offers a full-service trial for 30 days, which should give you plenty of time to see what the software has to offer.
-Get Details
+As with the other offerings on this list, ACDSee 17 offers a full-service trial for 30 days, which should give you plenty of time to see what the software has to offer.